SAP/spartacus-docs/_pages/home/updating-to-version-5/checkout-libraries-release-notes.md

 ## Migrations

-Spartacus schematics are designed to assist you in your migration and to help make the transition from your current version to 5.0 go more smoothly.
+Spartacus schematics are designed to assist you in your migration and to help you make the transition from your current version to 5.0 go more smoothly.

-Take a look at the [5.0 TypeScript Changes](https://github.com/SAP/spartacus/blob/84e6b462db1f5dca5c3145c5bc535fc5e2b52fe2/docs/migration/5_0-generated-typescript-changes-doc.md) to get a high-level overview of what has changed.
+For a high-level overview of what has changed, see the [5.0 TypeScript Changes](https://github.com/SAP/spartacus/blob/84e6b462db1f5dca5c3145c5bc535fc5e2b52fe2/docs/migration/5_0-generated-typescript-changes-doc.md).

-### Migrating the old checkout configuration
+### Migrating the Old Checkout Configuration

-To re-iterate, if you are using Spartacus 4.0, the checkout library only contains a single entrypoint (`@spartacus/checkout`), which contains all checkout flows.
-On the other hand, in Spartacus 5.0, the library has been further decoupled into different business logic features, with the intention of having a smaller bundle size by splitting it into three different entrypoints instead (`@spartacus/checkout/base`, `@spartacus/checkout/b2b`, or `@spartacus/checkout/scheduled-replenishment`).
+As mentioned previously, if you are using Spartacus 4.x, the checkout library only contains the `@spartacus/checkout` entrypoint, which includes all checkout flows.
+In Spartacus 5.0, the checkout library has been decoupled into different business logic features, with the intention of achieving a smaller bundle size by splitting the library into three different entrypoints: `@spartacus/checkout/base`, `@spartacus/checkout/b2b`, and `@spartacus/checkout/scheduled-replenishment`.

-If your application is already configured to load from `@spartacus/checkout`, you would need to update the reference that imports from it by changing it to `@spartacus/checkout/base`.
+If your application is already configured to load from `@spartacus/checkout`, you need to update the reference that imports from it by changing it to `@spartacus/checkout/base`.

-However, if there were added configurations that adds some customized logic to checkout, you might consider creating a wrapper module, which allows additional extensions/functionality to work with your customized checkout module.
+However, if there are additional configurations that add some customized logic to the checkout, you might consider creating a wrapper module that allows additional extensions or functionality to work with your customized checkout module.

-**Note:** Creating a wrapper module is only necessary when you want to add additional customization to the existing checkout features.
-Therefore, if you were to use the base checkout module out of the box, it is not necessary to create a wrapper module.
+**Note:** Creating a wrapper module is only necessary when you want to add customizations to the existing checkout features.
+If you are simply using the base checkout module without customizations, it is not necessary to create a wrapper module.

-#### The following is an example on how to approach the creation of a wrapper module, which will help with lazy loading the feature:
+The following is an example on how to approach the creation of a wrapper module that will help with lazy loading the feature:

 ```ts
 // checkout-wrapper.module.ts